shumyla-farid/star-seeker-app/README.md

 ### Architecture

-- **Feature-based Modular Architecture**: Each feature (gates, cost, routes, favourites) is self-contained with its own API, components, screens, types, and stores
+- **Feature-based Modular Architecture**: Each feature (gates, cost, routes, favourites) is self-contained with its own API, components, screens, and stores
 - **Atomic Design Principles**: Components organized as atoms, molecules, and organisms for maximum reusability
 - **Shared Layer**: Common components and utilities accessible across all features